itbusina/testlemon-docs/docs/docs/rest-api.md

 ## The Role in Modern Development?
 REST APIs are crucial for connecting systems in modern software, promoting modularity and best practices like separation of concerns.
 They help senior developers design scalable solutions and aid testers with their predictable structure for efficient debugging and validation.

-In summary, understanding REST APIs, testing their robustness, and applying them effectively are vital for building resilient applications.
+In summary, understanding **REST APIs**, testing their robustness, and applying them effectively are vital for building resilient applications.
 Leveraging tools and methods for API testing can streamline development and QA workflows.

-Mastering REST APIs enables developers and testers to deliver applications that excel in usability, reliability, and performance.
+Mastering APIs enables developers and testers to deliver applications that excel in usability, reliability, and performance.